 - Bring a 3 qt pot of water to a boil.
 Cut the stiff and woody ends off of the stalks of asparagus.
 When the water is boiling, drop the asparagus into the water and cook for 2 minutes.
 Remove the asparagus and immediately plunge into a bowl of ice-cold water (to stop them from cooking any further).

-- Pat the asparagus dry with a towel and slice into rounds.
-Mix the asparagus pieces with sour cream, lemon juice, garlic, and rosemary.
+Pat the asparagus dry with a towel and slice into rounds.
+Mix the asparagus pieces with sour cream (or plain yogurt), lemon juice, garlic, and rosemary.
 Set aside.

-Add 4 Tbsp of cold water and continue to mix with the fork until the dough comes together, adding the additional Tbsp if needed for the dough to stick together.
+Add 5-6 Tbsp of cold water and continue to mix until the dough comes together, adding additional water if needed for the dough to stick together.
 Knead the dough briefly into a ball.

 Preheat the oven to 400F.

 Roll the dough out on a well-floured surface into a rectangle twice the length and twice the width of your salmon fillet.
 Gently transfer the rolled dough onto a baking sheet lined with aluminum foil.

-- Place the salmon filet, skin-side down onto the dough.
+Brush the rolled dough with some egg wash and place the salmon fillet onto the dough.
 Spread an even layer of the asparagus mixture over the salmon.

 Gently fold the crust over top of the salmon, moistening the edges with water and pressing together to seal.
 (Cut off any over-excess if you have it and use to decorate the top.)
-Cut a few steam slits in the top crust.
+Cut a few steam slits in the top crust and brush it with egg wash.

 - Serve immediately.